 Biotin and Low Level Laser Therapy (LLLT)

 Biotin is a B vitamin that is essential for your health.
 You most likely get plenty of it in your diet in egg yolks, yeast, liver, and other foods.
 That’s good news because too little biotin can cause hair loss.
 Does that mean that taking mega-doses of it will give you more hair?
 Probably not.
 No scientific studies have shown biotin to prevent or treat hair loss.
+Learn more about biotin and hair loss.

 You may have heard that laser combs, brushes, hoods, and caps can help halt hair loss.
 The theory is that when hair follicles absorb laser light at a certain level, it stimulates hair to grow.
 But there’s not enough evidence that any of these devices restore hair or prevent balding.